Samasource/sama-cli/README.md

 $ sama task create ./assets --in-batches

 Output:
-    A batch will create individual tasks for img001.png, img002.png, img003.png.
+    Batch 1 will create individual tasks for img001.png, img002.png, img003.png.
-    A batch will create individual tasks for img004.png, img005.png, img006.png.
+    Batch 2 will create individual tasks for img004.png, img005.png, img006.png.
 ```

-### Creating tasks where files are contained in separate folder and is considered it's own batch, plus assigning the folder as the client-batch-id
+### Creating multiple batch of tasks where each parent folder is considered a separate batch, and automatically assign the client batch id as the parent folder
 ```
 The mapping file can be automatically be generated during init. e.g.
     {